 Component diagrams can be complicated, so it's important to understand the basics of UML diagramming.
-Try reviewing our component diagram tutorial, along with this guide on UML basics.
-That way, you'll have a firm grasp on the underlying principles of UML and component diagrams.
+If you haven’t already, review our component diagram tutorial, along with this guide on UML basics.
+After reviewing these pages, you'll have a firm grasp on the underlying principles of UML and component diagrams.

 Component diagrams center around the component shape, which is clearly labeled in the toolbox.
-Drag it onto the canvas, then click and type to add a label.
-Lucidchart allows you to resize all of its shapes, as well as add any needed styling from the dock on the right and the properties bar on top.
+Drag it onto the canvas, and then click and type to add a label.
+Lucidchart allows you to resize all of its shapes, as well as reformat shapes with different fonts and colors, from the dock on the right and the properties bar at the top.